syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/02.lbaas/docs.en.md

 Adding a health monitor to your load balancer is optional, but we recommend it.
 Health monitors will make sure that only load balancer pool members that pass a certain test will be considered.

 The test protocol (health monitor type) can be configured, among other things, using the Octavia LBaaS healthmonitor resource (e.g. `openstack loadbalancer healthmonitor create`).

+### Pool protocols

+The pool together with the pool members represent a set of backend servers.
+It is possible to configure the protocol between backend and load balancer.

+Using the special PROXY protocol it is possible to retrieve the client IP address, even with TCP or non-terminated HTTPS load balancing protocols.
+Please refer to the HAProxy documentation for a [specification of the PROXY protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).

+Your application must support the PROXY protocol.
+It is possible to add a reverse proxy like nginx between your application and the Octavia loadbalancer to add PROXY support.
+The nginx documentation provides a how to for [receiving the proxy protocol](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/).

 ### Distribution strategies